 Roles and responsibilities

-- The nursery’s Designated Safeguarding Leads, Rachel Holmes and Ashleigh Wells, or the Deputy Safeguarding Lead, Marzena Monit.
+- The nursery’s Designated Safeguarding Lead, Rachel Holmes, or the Deputy Safeguarding Lead, Marzena Monit.
 If concerns relate to either of these individuals, contact the Local Authority’s Children’s Social Care Duty and Assessment Team or Ofsted.

-- All safeguarding concerns relating to allegations against staff and volunteers should be reported to Marzena Monit and recorded (see section 20 of The Manual).
+- All safeguarding concerns relating to allegations against staff and volunteers should be reported to Marzena Monit and recorded.

 - If the concerns relate to the Lead Person you should contact the nursery’s Deputy Safeguarding Officer, or SPOA, or LADO.